nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 This page is responsible for processing a login request.

 * if the user navigates directly to this page, redirect back to the login page
-* if valid credentials are passed, store the following data in the session
+* if the login is successful, store the following data in the session:
 	* username
+	* email
 	* unix timestamp of the logged in time
 * once logged in redirect to dashboard.php and display a flash message "You have successfully logged in!"
 * if invalid credentials were passed, redirect to login.php with an error flash message "Incorrect credentials"